 I was in a car accident that wasn’t my fault.
 I’m currently in the middle of a personal injury lawsuit, but I need money now.
 Should I take out a lawsuit loan?

 You need to be extra careful if you’re considering a lawsuit loan.
 Before you apply for one, you should fully understand how these types of loans work.
 You might think twice about getting one.
 If you do decide to look for this kind of loan, shop carefully.

 If you’re a plaintiff in a personal injury or other type of lawsuit and are short on cash, you might be able to get money right away with a lawsuit loan.
 Lawsuit lenders advance money to plaintiffs with the expectation that the money, plus interest, will be paid back out of a future settlement or judgment award.
 Generally, if you do not collect any money in the lawsuit, you don’t have to pay the loan back.
 (Learn more about how lawsuit loans work.)

 Even if you need money fast, a lawsuit loan is usually not a good option.
 The many reasons to avoid this type of loan include:

 Lawsuit loans are costly.
-Once your case ends or settles, you have to pay back the principal you borrowed plus fees, like origination fees or processing fees, and interest.
+Once your case ends or settles, you have to pay back the principal you borrowed plus fees, like origination fees or processing fees, and interest (usually in the form of a "funding fee").
 Lawsuit loan borrowers often find themselves paying annual interest rates of around 27% to 60%, and sometimes more than 100%.

 You can’t always qualify for a lawsuit loan.
 Lenders will lend to you only if they’re confident that you’re going to win or settle your case.
 (Read more about the pros and cons of lawsuit loans.)